What is IPO : Full Form, Meaning, Types, Benefits, & How it works?

 What is an IPO?

-An Initial Public Offering (IPO) is the process by which a private company sells its shares to the public for the first time to raise equity capital.
+An Initial Public Offering (IPO) is the process by which a private company sells shares to the public for the first time to raise equity capital.

 What is IPO in Stock Market?